 Black History Month 2023

-2/1/23 | Welcome to Black History Month - 2022.
-Black History Month is an annual celebration of achievements by African Americans and a time for recognizing their central role in U.S. history.
+2/1/23 | Welcome to Black History Month - 2023.
+Black History Month is an annual celebration of achievements by Black Americans and a time for recognizing their central role in U.S. history.
 Also known as African American History Month, the event grew out of “Negro History Week,” the brainchild of noted historian Carter G. Woodson and other prominent African Americans.
 Since 1976, every U.S. president has officially designated the month of February as Black History Month.
 Other countries around the world, including Canada and the United Kingdom, also devote a month to celebrating Black history.
-The Black History Month 2022 theme, “Black Health and Wellness,” explores "the legacy of not only Black scholars and medical practitioners in Western medicine, but also other ways of knowing (e.g., birthworkers, doulas, midwives, naturopaths, herbalists, etc.) throughout the African Diaspora.
-The 2022 theme considers activities, rituals and initiatives that Black communities have done to be well."
+The Black History Month 2023 theme, “Black Resistance,” explores how "African Americans have resisted historic and ongoing oppression, in all forms, especially the racial terrorism of lynching, racial pogroms and police killings," since the nation's earliest days.

 We encourage you to read more and explore this incredible month of celebration and history!

 Soccer’s Black History: Female Trailblazers Who Led the Way

 2/8/23 | Check out this article from Maya Stephen who dives deep into the stories of Black women who shaped American soccer and the USWNT into the powerhouse we know it to be today.

 There would be no Black history in America nor a month in honor of celebration and reflection, without the women who have the prefix “first” included before their accomplishments.
 It all begins with a leader.
 And there are plenty of Female soccer players who fit the bill.

 Desmond Armstrong On Race and His Unlikely Path to the U.S. Men's National Team